The altitude winds blowing in the troposphere represent an energy source that is larger than the world’s current energy needs.

 THE POWER OF HIGH-ALTITUDE WINDS

 The kites can operate well over the 200 m limitations of windmill blades, reaching unexploited altitudes above the ground where stronger winds are blowing worldwide.
 This means higher amounts of yearly generated energy.
-Recent studies show that the wind power available at 800 m is about 4 times the power available at 80 m above ground.
-High-altitude wind has the largest energy per square meter (W/m²) among all the renewable energy technologies.
 Kitenergy can represent one or the only economically convenient solution in many sites where present wind power technology cannot grant the expected return of investments.
-Scarce wind resource, land or marine exclusion criteria, and complex logistics do not pose a limit anymore.
+Scarce wind resources, land or marine exclusion criteria, and complex logistics do not pose a limit anymore.

 OPERATIONAL SCENARIOS